tyea/ssolver/README.md

-# Sudoku Solver
+# SSolver

 ## About

-A command line Sudoku solver written in PHP.
-It's quite fast for puzzles that are solvable with logic, but quite slow for puzzles that need to be bruteforced!
+SSolver is a command line Sudoku solver written in PHP.

+It's quite fast for puzzles that can be solved with logic, but quite slow for puzzles that need to be bruteforced!

 ## Requirements